d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   - The footer has underlines in the spaces between the social media icons.
 User inc21 on slack pointed out that these could be removed by adding a text-decoration:none to the css.
 This removed the issues with the underline.

+### User Testing

+The site was tested on chrome, safari and opera browsers on desktop without any issues.
+The site was tested on desktop, tablet and mobile using chrome developer tools.
+The actual tablet testing was done on an ipad.
+The mobile testing was done on an iphone 12 using the safari browser and also tested on android devices OnePlus 7 and OnePlus Nord CE on chrome browsers.
+The site was also tested on a samsung phone using the opera browser.
+None of the tablet or mobile devices presented any issues.

 ### Validator Testing